 At ZenBusiness, we are proud to support small businesses through a variety of different tools and services.
 Whether you need a registered agent service, want to reserve a business name, or are looking to register a domain, our goal is to help you stay on the road to success.
 Check out our services and reach out to us today to see how we can help you grow your company.

-The basic fee to file the Articles of Incorporation is $150 unless you opt for expedited service, which costs $100 more.
+Fees change over time, so check the Illinois Secretary of State website for the most recent fee schedule.
 Filing fees can be paid online or by cashier’s check, certified check, or money order if filing by mail.

 While it’s not required to have a lawyer, it may be a good idea to hire one to prevent any mistakes or unnecessary delays.